 What makes this deal more attractive than earlier ‘100% bonus’ deals is that there is no minimum purchase required.
 You receive the bonus even if you are only buying 1,000 points.

-The page to buy points is here, scroll down to the IHG logo.
+The page to buy points is here.
 If you did not receive an email, you can use this link to see what – if anything – you are offered.

 At the top end of the IHG Rewards Club portfolio, you have InterContinental properties which top out at 50,000 points per night.
 That’s what you would need for InterContinental Le Grand in Paris or another of their top properties.